 What is methylmalonic acidemia (MMA)?

-Methylmalonic acidemia (MMA) is an inherited, metabolic disorder in which the body is unable to break down certain proteins and fats (lipids).
+Methylmalonic acidemia (MMA) is a rare, inherited metabolic disorder in which the body is unable to break down certain proteins and fats (lipids).
 It is considered an organic acid condition because it can lead to a harmful amount of organic acids and toxins in the body.
 Babies may appear normal at birth, but develop symptoms once they start eating more protein, which can cause the condition to get worse.

-AskBio is studying whether gene therapy may provide a curative treatment.
+AskBio is working with Selecta Biosciences to study whether gene therapy may provide a curative treatment.
 Currently, MMA treatment is focused on life-long management of symptoms and can consist of cobalamin and carnitine supplements and a low-protein diet, which must be carefully controlled.
 Liver or kidney transplantation (or both) has also been shown to help some patients.

-Visit the National Institute of Health Genetics Home Reference to learn more about MMA.
+Visit the National Institutes of Health Medline Plus website to learn more about MMA.